tipishev/python_debugging_workshop/README.md

 > "If you need a debugger, the error had happened much earlier."

-Meaning that someone had complicated the code so much that reading the source is not enough anymore.
+Meaning that someone had complicated the code so much that reading the source does not help much.

 ![Tunnelbana](/images/tunnelbana.png)